Michel Wassef Scientific Director Tel: +33 (0)1 56 24 65 57

 The CRISPR’it platform works in close collaboration with the NGS and Bioinformatics platforms of the Institut Curie.
 They are used to define candidates coming out of a screen.

-The quality control and bioinformatics analysis are respectively carried out by Marc Deloger and Pierre Gestraud (see photo below).
+The quality control and bioinformatics analysis are carried out by Pierre Gestraud (on the right).